herbps10/targets_example/README.md

 cmdstanr::install_cmdstan()
 ```

-## Configuration
-You can edit the `clustermq.lfs` file to change the queue to use or the default number of cores and memory per compute node (currently set to 4 cores with 4GB of memory each.)

 ## Running
 To run your pipeline on the cluster, open an R session in the project root on the login node and run:
 ```
 library(targets)
 tar_make_clustermq(workers = 2)
 ```
-You can change `workers=2` to be however many compute nodes you want to use.
+Change `workers=2` to be however many compute nodes you want to use.